suffolklibraries/sljekyll/_events/aldeburgh-2017-07-12-get-connected.md

 ---
 id: aldeburgh-gc
-name: "Get Connected: reserve iPad minis and learn how to use laptops, tablets and smartphones"
+name: "Get Connected: learn how to use laptops, tablets and smartphones"
 location: aldeburgh-library
 location-text: Aldeburgh Library
 event-start-date: 2017-07-12